Nuclear Energy - The Practice

 Source - European Fusion Development Agreement (EFDA)

 Work on the JET project began in january 1983 and by 1991, it was possible for the first time in the history of fusion research to release considerable energy by controlled nuclear fusion using the JET.
-For a period of two seconds, the facility generated a fusion power of 1.8 megawatt.
-In 1997, JET produced a peak of 16.1 MW of fusion power (65% of input power), from an input power of 24 MW sustained for over 0.5 seconds.
-After a quarter of a century we may know a lot more about fusion and Tokamaks, but we still can not deliver sustained power even on a laboratory scale.
+For a period of two seconds, the JET facility generated a fusion power of 1.8 megaWatts.
+In 1997, JET produced a peak of 16.1 MW of fusion power, sustained for over 5 seconds, from an input power of 24 MW.
+This corresponds to a conversion gain Q (the ratio of the output power to the input power) of only 75%.
+A self-sustaining nuclear fusion reaction would need a value of Q that is greater than 5.
+After a quarter of a century we may know a lot more about fusion and Tokamaks, but we still can not deliver reliable sustained power even on a laboratory scale.

 - The Future